CSYSI/GLCONet/README.md

 # GLCONet
 GLCONet: Learning Multi-source Perception Representation for Camouflaged Object Detection

-Our work has been submitted for review, but the code is currently unstable and may require modifications based on reviewers' feedback.
-We will release the code after the manuscript is accepted.
+Our work has been accepted for TNNLS.
+The code is currently being organized and will be continuously updated.

 If you are interested in our work, please do not hesitate to contact us at Sunyg@njust.edu.cn via email.